arnaud-sintes/Magic-Lantern-documentation/README.md

 > [!NOTE]
 >
-> Even nowadays where raw video recording is more common, *log profiles* continue to be used by manufacturer, specifically when dealing with lossy compression algorithms over the raw data.
+> Even nowadays where raw video recording is more common, *log profiles* continue to be used by manufacturer, specifically when dealing with lossy compression algorithms over the raw data (e.g.: [*Black Magic BMRAW*](https://www.blackmagicdesign.com/fr/products/blackmagicraw)).

 ## Raw video